 To protect the security of your personal information, please don’t include details such as your credit card number or password.

-Process and timeframes
+Process and timelines

-- conduct an independent review of the matter.
+- conduct an independent review of the matter

 We seek to resolve all complaints within 10 working days.
 Where it appears this timeframe won’t be met, we’ll contact you to: